 The senses of taste and smell get weaker as people age.
 Older people often:

 Since older consumers may not be able to taste or smell their food as well as they did before, they may not eat as much.
-If you find that individuals who you support are experiencing difficulties with tasting and smelling, you should encourage them to talk to their doctor.
+You should also check for odors on the bodies and clothing of older adults.
+If you find that individuals who you support are experiencing difficulties with tasting and smelling you should encourage them to talk to their doctor.
 Their doctor may be able to tell if this loss of taste and smell is normal or if it is being caused by some disease that can be treated.

 You can support people who have declining senses of taste and smell by adding more seasonings to the food you prepare (although salt should be avoided), checking whether food tastes or smells spoiled, and reminding older people to drink enough water to avoid dehydration.